 Exempt Signs.
-The following types of Signs may be erected, maintained and removed without permits or fees, provided that they comply with the general and specific requirements of this Chapter:
+The following types of Signs may be erected, maintained and removed on private property without permits or fees, provided they comply with the general and specific requirements of this Chapter:

-- A. One Sign, not exceeding sixteen (16) square feet of signage on both sides, on the lot of any religious institution, school, or nonprofit organization. - B. Construction, renovation or painting Signs, not exceeding four (4) square feet, listing the architect, engineer, contractor and/or owner, on the lot where the activity is being conducted while the activity is in progress. - C. Noncommercial sale Signs at the site of garage or tag sales, not exceeding four (4) square feet, for a period not exceeding seven (7) days. - D. Real estate Signs, not exceeding twelve (12) square feet on both sides, on the lot which is for rent or sale for the period which the lot is for rent or sale, listing the realtor - E. Political Signs and Signs containing personal expression, not exceeding a total of four (4) Signs per lot and not exceeding a total of sixteen (16) square feet of signage on both sides for a period not exceeding sixty (60) days.
+- A. Construction, renovation or contractor Signs, not exceeding six (6) square feet, listing the architect, engineer, contractor and/or owner, on the lot where the activity is being conducted while the activity is in progress. - B. Noncommercial sale Signs at the site of garage or tag sales, not exceeding four (4) square feet, for a period not exceeding seven (7) days. - C. Temporary real estate Signs, not exceeding six (6) square feet, on the lot which is for rent or for sale for the period which the lot is for rent or sale. - D. Political Signs and Signs containing personal expression, not exceeding a total of four (4) Signs per lot and not exceeding a total of six (6) square feet for a period not exceeding thirty (30) days.